Marc Chagall in Budapest’s Rumbach Street Synagogue

 Chagall’s visionary art drew from his Eastern European roots, his affiliation with the Paris school, and his Jewish identity.
 He freely associated motifs like bouquets, flying lovers, clowns, fantastic animals, biblical prophets, and fiddlers on rooftops – creating visual metaphors unparalleled in modern art.
 Rather than adhering to specific artistic movements, Chagall depicted the memories of phenomena in a dreamlike, richly colorful, and lighthearted style.

 Don’t miss this opportunity to immerse yourself in the wondrous world of Marc Chagall during your visit to Budapest.
-The “Chagall – I Lived the Miracle” exhibition at the historic Rumbach Street Synagogue promises an unforgettable experience that brings the artist’s enchanting vision to life.
+The “Chagall – I Lived the Miracle” show at the historic Rumbach Street Synagogue promises an unforgettable experience that brings the artist’s enchanting vision to life.

 Image source: Hall des Lumières